masa-umich/mcnugget/autosequences/launch/README.md

 - Add pretty colors to print statements
 - Rest of press fill sequence
 - Abort cases with SRE prompt for venting
+- Automatic phase transitions & only allow for certain phase transitions